 The use of a battery or hydrogen powered fuel cell to drive propulsion system can eliminate maritime emissions on the oceans and in ports completely.
 In emissions free shipping, the cruise sector leads with their interest to adopt hydrogen as a propulsion system.
 Partly because nobody wants to get coated with dirty soot particles from the exhaust gases from the cruiser's funnel when sunbathing by the onboard pool.
-Furthermore, the type of people who book Arctic cruises tend to show an interest in sustainable energy usage on board the ship.
-There are also discussions taking place in Norway that some fjords will only be open to non-polluting ships in the future.
-So, to offer access to these jewels of nature, cruise operators will need to convert to a clean fuel such as hydrogen or consider battery powered ships.
+Furthermore, the type of people who book Antarctic cruises tend to show an interest in sustainable energy usage on board the ship.
+So, to offer sustainable access to this jewel of nature, cruise operators may choose to convert to a clean fuel such as hydrogen or consider battery powered ships.